bkw777/Teeprom/4ROM.md

 Original programming adapter used an incorrect pinout.
 Waiting for current version to test.

 There are 2 versions so far,
-4ROM_100 is only for TANDY 100, 102, & 200
+4ROM_100 is only for TANDY 100, 102, & 200, same as Teeprom.
-4ROM_STD is for everything else, like TANDY 600, Epson PX-4 & PX-8, general industrial applications, most anywhere the Molex 78805 socket is found.
+4ROM_STD is for everything else, Same as Meeprom.
+Some examples: TANDY 600, Epson PX-4 & PX-8, general industrial applications, most anywhere the Molex 78805 socket is found.

-The parts are the same for bothe versions.
+The parts other than the PCB are the same for both 100 and STD versions.
 The difference is only in the pinout of the edge connectors.
 TANDY 100, 102, & 200 have a non-standard pinout.

-The same programming adapter is used for both.
-Both versions have the same flash chip, and the same pinout from the chip to the programming adapter headers.
+The same programming adapter is used for both 100 and STD.

 To write to the chip:
+* Put the programming adapter into a programmer.
+* Remove the 4ROM PCB from the carrier and connect to the programming adapter.
 * Slect a bank with the dip switches.
-* Remove the 4ROM board from the plastic carrier, install onto the programming adapter, put the programming adapter into a programmer.
 * Tell the programmer to use device "SST39SF010A" and ignore size mismatch.
-* Write one 32K rom image.
+* Write a single 32K rom image.

 ### 4ROM_100 parts:
 PCB (pending verification)